 The Rehabilitation Counseling program is partnered with a variety of student life services across campus; our students are able to participate in various events and programs offered by these organizations.
-These partnerships currently include Peer Wellness Coaching, Recovery Resource Center, Student Accessibility Services, and the Confucius Institute.
+These partnerships currently include Peer Wellness Coaching, Recovery Resource Center, and Student Accessibility Services.

 We encourage professional development and experiences for all students by attending conferences in the program with trips within the state, nationally or internationally.